Many times clients have asked us to change fonts, change colour shades, change layouts, even highlight lines.

 As an example, the Frambix Pumpjak (that doesn’t inflate party balloons) can be advertised for the excellent job it does on Zodiac inflatable rafts and pool toys.
 In doing so it can make claims about its amazing ability to get air into things.

-While the Acne Pumpjack focuses on happy kids with their party balloons and ignores your flat tire.
+While the Acme Pumpjack focuses on happy kids with their party balloons and ignores your flat tire.
 Both can claim universal wonderfulness at inflating through their inflated claims.
 The viewer may come away thinking either one could do their inflating job.

 Focus on these kinds of small difference are what Freud called “the narcissism of small differences.”

 Tiny things that get magnified in the minds of the participants as their perception overwhelms objective judgement.
+One co-worker used to call it “picking the fly shit out of the pepper.”

 Think about a set of identical twins you may have known.
 To almost everyone they were virtually identical.
 But to each of them, the differences were huge.
 Each had an ego that needed recognition.
-The point being that differences seem larger the more invested you are.
+The point is that differences seem larger the more invested you are.
 But to the rest of the world, it often makes no difference at all.

 My advice to those making minor comments on creative presented to them is – “Which is more important, your ego or inspiring confidence in the folks who do the work?”
 Making those folks feel more invested in their work will probably create the greatest return.
-The manager who makes little changes, over time, discourages the worker from being careful and becomes the owner of the work.
+The manager who makes little changes, over time, discourages the workers from being careful and becomes the owner of the work.

 It happens everyday.
 We all carry some obsessive trait that makes us want to see things a particular way.
 Recognize that each of us has different ways to expressing ideas, and that is an advantage for you.

 We employ art directors for their eye.
 They have the training and talent to see things others do not.
 We employ copywriters because they are good with expressing ideas efficiently and memorably.
 Challenging a creative team to explain an idea is one thing, and it is fine.
 Suggesting solutions is another.
+Not fine.

 We all have slightly different makeups and different perceptions.
 Take advantage of this, but stick to the bigger ideas.